roq-messaging/RoQ/README.md

 And set the number of instances for each ROQ components.
 Don't forget to set the key_path var to the value or your ssh pem key from amazon (the value must match with the key name that you get when launching "ssh-add -L").

-You are ready to lauch your first ROQ cluster on amazon !
+You are ready to launch your first ROQ cluster on amazon !
 Run the following script:
 ansible-playbook "PATH TO ROQ"/roq-deployment/ --skip-tags "demonstration"

-Note: If you lauch several times this script, the instances number stay fixed to the values that you setted in the config file.
+Note: If you launch several times this script, the instances number stay fixed to the values that you set in the config file.

 Your cluster is ready !